Sjhunt93/advent-of-code-2022/README.md

 # Learnings

 In python tabs really make the difference, one wrong indent and it fails silently!
-In C types matter so much more than you can imagine, at least an int is an int and not a strings (looking at you python!)
+In C types matter so much more than you can imagine, at least an int is an int and not strings (looking at you python!)
 Lua is kinda odd, I cant see what advantage is has over python or ruby.
-The fact it has no += is really anyoing
+The fact it has no += is really anyoing Nim is really good and I want to learn more about it.
+Having spent a year working 90% with python, C++ feels clunky, but I do like its explicit semantics.

 Consider writing tests before staring with some solutions.
 Day 22 was a good example of this.